-San Diego County Office of Education's 2021-2024 Local Control and Accountability Plan (LCAP) goals:
+Court School goals are aligned with the goals of the San Diego County Office of Education's Local Control and Accountability Plan (LCAP):

-- Goal 1.
-Ensure excellence in teaching and learning so each student is prepared to succeed in college and career. - Goal 2.
-Cultivate educational partnership engagement to support excellence in each student's success. - Goal 3.
+Goal 1.
+Ensure excellence in teaching and learning, so each student is prepared to succeed in college and career.

+Goal 2.
+Cultivate educational partner engagement to support excellence in each student's success.

+Goal 3.
 Develop coherent and transparent systems for operational excellence to support each student's success.

 Goal 4.
-Support the integration and transition of students who are at-promise, expelled, English learners, and foster youth to be prepared to succeed in college and career.
+Support the integration and transition of students who are at-promise (formerly at-risk), expelled, English learners, incarcerated, and foster youth to be prepared to succeed in college and career.